Brock University: Activities

 Non-academic community engagement is highly encouraged at Brock with 65,000+ volunteer hours on average per year clocked by Brock students.
 Any Brock student can start a club of their own.
 The university's clubs are identified by three major categories: (A) Cultural, Religious & International Clubs; (B) Social, Recreation & Activist Clubs; and (C) Faculty & Departmental Clubs.
 There are other events such as parades and cancer runs.

 Brock Intramurals are active all year, with sports such as Volleyball, Flag Football, Slow-pitch, Water Polo, Ball Hockey, Soccer, Soccer Baseball and Tennis; and include Tournaments in Coed Quidditch, Coed Wallyball, Coed Ultimate, Coed Football and Basketball.

 Facilities such as The Zone Fitness Center, track, gymnasia, studios, pool and whirlpool, shower rooms, sauna, squash and outdoor tennis courts are free for current students.
 Some Brock undergraduate students take up roles of bloggers to write about their activities at school, some of which are accessible through Brock's website.

 Social events

 Brock University's Skybar Lounge, run by the Brock University Students' Union in the Student-Alumni Centre, hosts parties and social events for nearly every occasion on campus.
 Some notable year round events include Frosh Week, Homecoming, O-Week and President's Ball.

 Athletics

-The university is represented in Canadian Interuniversity Sport by the Brock Badgers.
+The university is represented in U Sports by the Brock Badgers.

-Brock has the following varsity sports: